burtonwilliamt/bababooey/README.md

 ## TODO
+- [ ] soundboard channel (perminant buttons)

+- [ ] add new sound effects
+- [ ] prevent duplicate names (now that we search using that)
+- [ ] prevent -1 for start/end, prevent None for start
+- [ ] find a way of selectin emoji
+- [ ] show errors in the message when invalid input is provided

 - [ ] logging for commands

-- [ ] check for -1 in sound effects times (set start to 0, end to None)

 - [ ] actually save edits to sound effects
-- [ ] show errors in the message when invalid input is provided
-- [ ] prevent duplicate names (now that we search using that)

-- [ ] add new sound effects
 - [ ] auto-disconnect

-- [ ] soundboard channel (perminant buttons)

 - [ ] sound effect pallets